 - Los Angeles Reconnections Career Academy (LARCA), Workforce Innovation Fund Grant: Evaluation.
 ExpandThe City of Los Angeles’ Economic and Workforce Development Department and Workforce Investment Board received a U.S. Department of Labor Workforce Innovation Fund grant to develop the Los Angeles Reconnections Career Academy (LARCA), a career pathways program that targeted out-of-school youth and provided them with secondary and post-secondary education; work readiness, supportive, and training services; and employment and placement services.
 SPR’s evaluation of LARCA uses a random assignment design to analyze the impacts of the program, and also includes an implementation study and a cost-effectiveness analysis.
 Impact Report Implementation Report

 - Los Angeles Regional Initiatives for Social Enterprise (LA:RISE), Workforce Innovation Fund Grant: Evaluation.
 ExpandThe City of Los Angeles’ Economic and Workforce Development Department received a U.S. Department of Labor Workforce Innovation Fund grant to develop the Los Angeles Regional Initiative for Social Enterprise (LA:RISE) program, which provides workforce services for hard-to-employ populations including disconnected youth, the formerly incarcerated, and the homeless.
 Program participants receive training, supportive services and transitional jobs through Employment Social Enterprises (ESEs), private organizations that coordinate service delivery and employment placement services with the public workforce system.
 Participants also have access to additional supportive services upon employment and “bridge” jobs at employers developed to work with the target population.
 SPR’s evaluation of LA:RISE uses a random assignment design to analyze the impacts of the program, and also includes an implementation study and a cost-effectiveness analysis.
-Interim Report
+Final Report

 - Michigan Coalition for Advanced Manufacturing (M-CAM): Evaluation.
 ExpandThe M-CAM Round 3 TAACCCT grant consortium is comprised of eight community colleges.
 These colleges are expanding and improving career pathways in advanced manufacturing programs, including CNC machining, welding/fabrication, multi-skilled technician, and production operations.
 SPR’s evaluation of M-CAM includes multiple rounds of site visits, in-depth student case studies, the development of a comprehensive database system, and a quasi-experimental impact study.